Calories burned by activity

 References used for the calculation method and definitions.
 Links open in a new tab when available.

-Compendium of Physical Activities providing standardized MET values for 800+ activities used in calorie burn estimation.
+Compendium of Physical Activities MET values used for activity intensity in calorie burn estimation.

 Fitness Reference Note